-This loop takes you on a most enjoyable walk around the tidal Lough Furance, one of the most unique lakes in the British Isles because it consists of a lower layer of salt water and an upper layer of lighter fresh water.
+This loop takes you on a most enjoyable walk around the tidal Lough Furnace, one of the unique lakes in the British Isles because it consists of a lower layer of salt water and an upper layer of lighter fresh water.

-Both Lough Furance and the freshwater Lough Feeagh which are joined by the small Salmon Leap Bridge, which you cross earlier on your trek, are part of the Burrishoole Fishery, the world famous salmon and trout fishing lakes.
+Both Lough Furnace and the freshwater Lough Feeagh which are joined by the small Salmon Leap Bridge, which you cross earlier on your trek, are part of the Burrishoole Fishery, the world famous salmon, and trout fishing lakes.

 Further on you arrive at Lettermaghera Pier once used to bring seaweed and gravel in from the shores of Clew Bay when the tide was suitable at Burrishoole.

-The views, coming over the gentle hills, of Lough Furance, and the Marine Institute in the distance, are highlights of this lovely walk which continues by the Institute’s extensive buildings.
+The views, coming over the gentle hills, of Lough Furnace, and the Marine Institute in the distance, are highlights of this lovely walk which continues by the Institute’s extensive buildings.